Thor-DraperJr/Thor-DraperJr.github.io/_posts/2021-05-06-framework.md

 ### Critical Thinking
 Applying lessons learned from one application to another.

 In a technological world, the problems are like snowflakes.
 Every single one is unique.
 But there are a ton of similarities.
-You need
+You need to understand that there isn’t going to be a runbook for every issue.
+You time is going to be better spent on identifying gaps in your workflow.

-Understanding that there isn’t going to be a runbook for every issue will let you focus on your workflow.
+It's important to key in on the moments where you can’t find an answer.
+How much time do you give yourself before you reach out?
+How much context do you give when asking the question?
+Did you gather the right information?

-If you can’t find an answer, when do you start reaching out?
+When you have answers to those questions you'll be on your way!

 ### Flexibility
 I’m using the word flexibility to express the willingness to accept change and getting comfortable with being uncomfortable.